 For the 2013–14 school year, CAASPP is comprised of the following:

-- Field test of the consortium (i.e., Smarter Balanced*) summative assessment for English–language arts (ELA) and mathematics in grades three through eight and grade eleven.
-Additional details about the field test can be found in the Smarter Balanced Field Test Questions and Answer page.
+- Field test of the consortium (i.e., Smarter Balanced*) summative assessment for English language arts/literacy (ELA) and mathematics in grades three through eight and grade eleven.

 - Grade-level science assessments, including the California Standards Tests (CSTs), California Alternate Performance Assessment (CAPA), and the California Modified Assessment (CMA), in grades five, eight, and ten.